Pax 3 Review

 In addition to it being a complete vape with lots of features, I think it is a great vape for beginners.
 It’s simple to pack, easy to use, and we rarely get complaints about PAX vapes not working or being hard to use right.

-$279 can be a lot to spend on a vaporizer for most people.
+For the truly casual vaper, more than $200 is a big ask, and the PAX 3 is a premium offering.
 I think it’s a good value at the price point, but there are some solid options available for less.

 I’ve always preferred convection vaporizers for flavor and efficiency.
 The PAX 3 has a lot of tech to make conduction more efficient, but if you’re looking for convection the PAX 3 isn’t for you.